bessfernandez/headline-deadline/README.md

 1. Random headlines will twirl on by
 2. Pick one real quick
 3. If you don't one will be picked for you
-4. You will see any related articles from NYT public API
+4. You will see any related headlines/links from NYT public API
 5. Can see headlines from co-workers and vote on them

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).